 - Similarly, it may not be necessary to use an expensive, full-motion simulator.
 One company, Lamda Guard, has experimented with a virtual reality aircraft simulator costing about $1000, so pilots can experience what a laser exposure is like.
 Again, a study would need to verify how much realism is needed — if this can be done relatively inexpensively.

 Pilots also need to be educated so they will not panic or unduly worry.
 The chance of even a small retinal injury is minuscule, and the chance of severe injury is essentially impossible from consumer handheld lasers at aviation distances.
-After 40,000 laser/aircraft incidents in the U.S. and U.K. since 2004, there have been no confirmed, documented permanent eye injuries.
-(There have been some small injuries that healed, and there have been some corneal injuries caused not by laser light but by the pilot mistakenly rubbing his or her eye too hard.)
+After over 55,000 laser/aircraft incidents in five countries since 2004, there have been no confirmed, documented permanent eye injuries to pilots.
+(This is as of mid-2018.
+In the past there have been some small retinal injuries that healed, and there have been some corneal injuries caused not by laser light but by the pilot mistakenly rubbing his or her eye too hard.)